gcobb321/icloud3/docs/chapters/2-attributes.md

 ### Location and Polling Attributes

 The following attributes are all based on the zone's location.
 The information for the Home zone is always calculated.
-They are also calculated when another zone is found on the `tracked_devices` parameter for a device.
+They are also calculated when another zone is found on the `track_devices` parameter for a device.
 You can have more than one zone on the configuration parameter for a device.
 For example:

 - to monitor the distance and travel time to work (offc zone):
 	`gary_iphone > gary-icloud-acct@email.com, gary.png, offc`